MajorProcrastinator/Auto-eHP-Calc/README.md

    * The "Hull Class" and "Shell Type" aren't as obvious.
 These allow you change what bullets are being fired at your ship (which adjusts the modifiers associated with them).
 The "General" modifiers are supposed to represent no modifiers (or a modifier of 1).
 * The last row shows what stats the eHP is being calculated with.

+## Newbie Settings
+* If you're a pure noob, just leave *everything* except the Ship Stats sections untouched.
+This should save you a lot of thinking.
+If you want to learn more about the other mechanics and details thrown into the calc., scroll through the [wiki](https://azurlane.koumakan.jp) (the Combat page is quite detailed if you're up for the flood of maths and formulas), or just hit up someone on the Official Azur Lane Discord (I'm open for PM's!
+Maybe.)

 ## Calculator
 ![image](https://cdn.discordapp.com/attachments/391458004454604811/576661952940736522/unknown.png)